Makr91/zoneweaver/docs/acknowledgments.md

 # Acknowledgments
 {: .no_toc }

-Acknowledgments and credits for ZoneWeaver frontend.
+Acknowledgments and credits for Zoneweaver frontend.

 ## Table of contents
 {: .no_toc .text-delta }